JiajingXue/Joint-modeling-for-mixed-outcomes-/README.md

   One example for usage of MixNN function in estimating the model.

 # Publication
 Xue, J., Xu, Y., Li, J., Ma, S., & Fang, K. (2025).
-Ordinal Sparse Neural Networks for Modeling Gene‐and Imaging‐Environment Interactions.
-Statistics in Medicine, 44(23-24), e70302.
+Joint modeling of mixed outcomes using a rank-based sparse neural network.
+Journal of Biomedical Informatics, 104870